Metallic Contact Contributions in Thermal Hall Conductivity Measurements: Metallic contact contributions

 \section{Metallic contact contributions}

 In recent experiments, metallic contacts are widely employed in THE measurements.
 Two types of contacts are commonly used.
-The first type involves thin metallic electrodes attached to the sides of a sample, with widths that are typically a fraction of the sample size~\cite{PhysRevLett.124.105901,jiang2022phonon}.
-The second type consists of fine metallic wires, typically $25~\mu\rm{m}$ or $50~\mu\rm{m}$ in diameter, affixed to the sample surface~\cite{Inyushkin2007,hirschberger2015large,chen2022large,PhysRevB.105.115101,PhysRevB.109.104304,uehara2022phonon,grissonnanche2020chiral,kim2019modular,jin2024discovery}.
-Silver and gold are the metals most commonly used for these contacts, and silver paste is often utilized for attaching contacts to a sample.
+The first type involves thin metallic electrodes attached to the sides of a sample, with contact lengths that are typically a fraction of the sample size~\cite{PhysRevLett.124.105901,jiang2022phonon}.
+The second type consists of fine metallic wires, typically $25~\mu\mathrm{m}$ or $50~\mu\mathrm{m}$ in diameter, affixed to the sample surface~\cite{Inyushkin2007,hirschberger2015large,chen2022large,PhysRevB.105.115101,PhysRevB.109.104304,uehara2022phonon,grissonnanche2020chiral,kim2019modular,jin2024discovery}.
+Silver and gold are the metals most commonly used, and silver paint is often utilized for attaching contacts to a sample.

 For clarity in theoretical analysis, we consider two simplified configurations illustrated in Fig.~\ref{fig.1}.
 The first configuration, referred to as the electrode configuration (Fig.~\ref{fig.1}(a)), consists of two thin metallic electrodes attached to the sides of the sample.
 The second configuration, referred to as the wire configuration (Fig.~\ref{fig.1}(b)), consists of two fine metallic wires affixed to the sample.
 For simplicity, we assume that the metallic contacts are of the same height as the sample, allowing us to analyze the configurations in two dimensions.